-Claim: In some CVS stores, of all the hair care items vended there, only those marketed to African-Americans are tagged with anti-theft devices.
+Claim: In some CVS stores, of all the hair care items vended there, only those marketed to African-Americans were tagged with anti-theft devices.

 This is a follow up to the e-mail which I sent on Friday.
 On today, I went to my neighborhood CVS store to personally see for myself if the news reports of this national drug store profiling African-Americans by placing anti-theft devices on only Black hair care products were valid.
 After arriving at this store, I looked at both expensive and none expensive White hair products and I found NO anti-theft devices.
 I then looked on the boxes of both expensive and not expensive Black hair care products.
 What I found was shocking!
 ONLY Black hair care products had anti-theft devices on them.
 I immediately went to the store management and asked why did only the Black hair products have these devices?
 The store manager looked like a 'deer caught in the headlights of an approaching car.'
 He said White hair products also had the anti-theft devices.
 I asked him to walk please walk to the aisle with me and show me the White hair care products which had these anti-theft devices and he refused escort me to the aisle and show me and he was not able to tell me of any White hair care products which had the anti-theft devices on them!
 I immediately turned in my CVS cards and respectfully told this manger I would NEVER shop in this store and that I would inform all of my family, friends and Internet friends of this.
 I am now keeping my promise to inform each of you of this dirty, hidden, secret ploy of this national drug store CVS.
 I hope each of you inform your friends, family and Internet contacts and stay clear of this national store.

-Origins: In early May 2006, this denunciation of racial profiling by pharmacy giant CVS began circulating on the Internet.
-According to news segments we found, the charge appears to have a basis of truth — in some CVS stores television news reporters visited, only hair care products meant for African-American consumers were security-tagged; the other kinds available on the shelves bore no such
+Origins: In early May 2006, the above-quoted denunciation of racial profiling by nationwide chain of CVS drug stores began circulating on the Internet.
+According to news segments we found, the charge appeared to have a basis of truth to it: in some CVS stores television news reporters visited, only hair care products meant for African-American consumers were security-tagged; the other kinds of similar products available on those stores' shelves bore no such

-However, it was pointed out this had not been the case in every CVS visited.
-"That's two out of three CVS stores in Spartanburg and one out of eleven CVS stores in Greenville.
+However, the same segment pointed out this practice had not been the case in every CVS store reporters visited: "That's two out of three CVS stores in Spartanburg and one out of eleven CVS stores in Greenville.
 The other CVS stores tagged hair products for both whites and blacks, or none of them."

-The South Carolina NAACP plans to ask CVS to change the way it tags its hair products.
+The South Carolina NAACP stated that they planned to ask CVS to change the way it tags its hair products.

 In recent years several large chain retailers have been the targets of lawsuits charging them with unfairly treating minority customers as thieves, with plaintiffs claiming that the stores engaged in racial profiling and accused minority customers of shoplifting despite a lack of evidence that any thefts had occurred.